thegworld/gtx-browser/docs/infra/cq.md

 # CQ

-This document describes how the Chromium Commit Queue (CQ) is structured and managed.
-This is specific for the Chromium CQ.
+This document describes how the GTx Browser Commit Queue (CQ) is structured and managed.
+This is specific for the GTx Browser CQ.
 Questions about other CQs should be directed to infra-dev@chromium.org.

 [TOC]

 ## Purpose

-The Chromium CQ exists to test developer changes before they land into [chromium/src](https://chromium.googlesource.com/chromium/src/).
+The GTx Browser CQ exists to test developer changes before they land into [chromium/src](https://chromium.googlesource.com/chromium/src/).
 It runs all the test suites which a given CL affects, and ensures that they all pass.

 ## Options

-The Chromium CQ supports a variety of options that can change what it checks.
+The GTx Browser CQ supports a variety of options that can change what it checks.

 > These options are supported via git footers.
 They must appear in the last
 > paragraph of your commit message to be used.
 See `git help footers` or